eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 SampleRejectedStatusKind
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Samples are rejected due to resource limits.
+In Fast DDS, samples can be rejected due to resource limit reasons.
-But this doesn't mean they are lost.
-A rejected sample may be accepted in the future.
+However, the fact that the samples are rejected does not imply that they are lost, i.e. a rejected sample may be accepted in the future.

 |SampleRejectedStatusKind-api| specifies the reason of the rejection: